 - Puppies can also be infected by larvae present in the mom's milk.

-The larvae commonly become mobilized during pregnancy, where they can either go to the mammary glands (for some kinds of hookworms) or develop into adults in the mom's intestines, producing eggs which act as a source for infection of puppies.
-It is easy to see why hookworm infections are common in puppies!
+The larvae commonly become mobilized during pregnancy, where they can either go to the mammary glands (for some kinds of hookworms) or develop into adults in the mom's intestines, producing eggs which act as a source of infection of puppies -- explaining why hookworm infections are so common for them.

 Signs and Symptoms of Hookworms